What is a document management system?

 - To delete items

-The publisher's offer usually includes cloud storage space.
+Some document management system includes cloud storage space.
 However, the software can interface with your managed NAS storage server.

 Digitization of documents